Swahili grammar: Overview of verb structure

-In learner materials, all types of prefixes other than the subject prefixes are frequently, erroneously referred to as infixes.
-The term infix, as used by linguists, refers only to a morpheme (≈ part of a word) that is inserted within another morpheme, not simply in between other morphemes within a word.
-Under the strict definition of the word, Swahili does not make use of infixes.
+In learner materials, all types of prefixes other than the subject prefixes are frequently referred to with the dated term "infix".
+The term infix, as used by linguists, would refer only to an affix that was inserted within the verbal root, not between the verbal root and another prefix, or between two other prefixes.
+Under the modern definition of the word, Swahili does not have infixes.

 Here is an example of a verb with all slots filled: